an0nfunc/ALHP/README.md

 ### Choose a mirror (optional)

 You can choose from different available mirrors.
 > Note: Only `alhp.harting.dev` is hosted by ALHP directly.
+Make sure you use an up-to-date mirror.

 - `alhp.harting.dev` (Tier 0, Central Europe)
 - `www.gardling.com/alhp` (Tier 1, North America, provided by @titaniumtown)